keywordsalad/thisfieldwas.green/site/_posts/2021-12-05-redoing-my-website.md

 Sitting down, I tried to size up the amount of work I was in for.
 It looked like Jekyll was no longer maintained, and I had already known for some time that Octopress wasn't maintained either.
 Additionally, I had hopped a few computers since the last time I actively worked on my site so I did not have the old software handy.
 This work was starting to look like quite the yak shave and a fair amount of work to get some software running that I would likely not want to have running for very long.
 I don't mind a yak shave, however, so I decided to choose a new static site generator.

-## Wants In a Static Site Generator
+## Wants in a static site generator

 * Support for arbitrary static pages written in either Markdown or HTML
 * Sass support